REG 05.55.04 – SHRA Recruitment and Selection

 2. Procedures

-To post and recruit for an SHRA position, a current position description must have been endorsed by HR Classification and Compensation and be on file in the University’s online applicant tracking & position management system.
+To post and recruit for a SHRA position, a current position description must have been endorsed by Human Resources Classification and Compensation and be on file in the University’s online employment system.

 2.1.
 Hiring Standards – Each SHRA position has minimum requirements for training and experience (knowledge, skills, abilities, and competencies) that are deemed necessary for successful job performance.
 In most cases, formal education and directly-related experience are interchangeable to meet minimum requirements.
-Hiring departments, in consultation with HR Employment Services, determine any additional preferred job-related qualifications.
+Hiring departments, in consultation with Human Resources, determine any additional preferred job-related qualifications.
+Management is responsible for determining the vacancy-specific qualifications that are in addition to minimum education and experience requirements.
+Management may not add a requirement or preference for a degree or license or additional years of experience when the classification allows substitution of experience for education, except as approved by the associate vice chancellor for human resources or designee.
+This does not prevent management from adding a preference that a candidate possess a certification that is job related.

 2.2.
-Vacancy Posting – Vacancies are posted via the online applicant tracking system for a minimum of five (5) business days.
-Postings are accessible 24/7 online through the NCSU jobs site, the OSHR and NC Division of Employment Security employment sites, and may be linked by other online job boards and posting sites.
+Vacancy Posting – Vacancies are posted via the online employment system for a minimum of five (5) business days.
+At the hiring unit’s request, or if the applicant pool is insufficient, the vacancy posting period may be extended.
+Postings are accessible 24/7 online through the NC State jobs site, the OSHR and NC Division of Employment Security employment sites, and may be linked by other online job boards and posting sites.

+2.3.
+Advertising – To ensure compliance with state and federal laws, Human Resources reviews draft advertisements and facilitates their placement in appropriate publications.

 2.4.
-Advertising – To ensure compliance with state and federal laws, HR Employment Services reviews draft advertisements and coordinates their placement in appropriate publications.

-2.5.
-Waiver of Posting – A waiver of posting may be requested only in extenuating circumstances as noted in the OSHR Recruitment and Posting policy.
-The waiver must have approval of the College/Division Affirmative Action Officer and HR Employment Services.
+Waiver of Posting – A waiver of posting may be requested only in extenuating circumstances as noted in the OSHR Recruitment and Posting of Vacancies policy.
+The waiver must have approval of the College/Division Equal Opportunity Officer and Talent Acquisition.

-2.9.
-Credentials Verification – Human Resources is responsible for verifying the highest educational level/degree possessed by the final candidate prior to the granting of permanent status.
+2.7.
+Credentials Verification – Human Resources is responsible for verifying the highest educational level/degree possessed by the final candidate prior to the candidate beginning work.
 Hiring officials are responsible for verifying additional credentials such as any required licenses or certifications.